Fresh corn, chili pepper, cilantro, lime, Cotija cheese and more make this Skillet Mexican Street Corn an absolutely irresistible side dish.

 It’s just one of many delicious and easy recipes in her Weeknight Dinner Cookbook.
 This is one cookbook I think everyone should have in their kitchens.
 I love it so much that I bought one for each of my kids for when they have they’re out on their own.

-I know we all have crazy busy weekdays whether we’re shuttling the kids to and from wherever, things come up that we aren’t expecting or the boss wants you to work a few extra hours at the end of the day.
+I know we all have crazy busy weekdays whether we’re shuttling the kids to and from wherever things come up or the boss wants you to work a few extra hours.
+This cookbook is wonderful because it has recipes that suit everyone’s busy lifestyle.

 I’ve tested some of the recipes and tasted others at her home.
 There are a couple in there that I CANNOT wait to share with you.
 Oh, my gosh, they’re SO good and I know you’ll fall in love with them as well!